ErinaTheDummy/SwordToShield/CoreRules.md

 ## Special Cases
 Certain features will free you from needing food, drink, and sleep.
 In these cases simply count those amenities as automatically fulfilled, unless stated otherwise.

+## Sight
+Generally speaking, most battlefields in a setting will most likely have a light-source, but when delving into dungeons you may enter a dark or even pitch black area.
+You need to be able to see to do many things, including casting most spells that target a single creature or attacking normally.
+Attacks made while in a situation where they are outside one of your site ranges are made at disadvantage in darkness or while an illusory effect is over an area, and at an additional -5 in pitch blackness.
+There are many ways to get around loss of sight due to certain effects!

+### Dimvision
+Dimvision allows a creature in simple darkness and dim lighting to act and see as if they were in normal light levels, and also allows them to ignore the additional -5 to attack rolls in pitch blackness.

+### Darkvision
+Darkvision allows a creature to see within nonmagical pitch blackness as if it is normal lighting out to a certain range, and also grants the benefits of dimvision.

+### Devil's Sight
+Devil's Sight is a warlock invocation that allows a creature to see within any pitch blackness as if it is normal lighting out to a certain range, and also grants the benefits of dimvision.

+### Truesight
+Truesight allows a creature to see invisible creatures, see through illusions such as illusory terrain or a disguise spell, and see within any pitch blackness as if it is normal lighting, all out to a certain range, while also granting the benefits of dimvision.

 ## Languages
 Within the world there will most definitely be characters from differing cultures with different tongues, a creature cannot converse with another unless they are both capable of speaking and understanding the same language.
 The same goes for reading, a creature may not read text unless it is in a language they understand.